A community center against poverty

 Glimmers of hope for the next generation

-Thanks to SolidarMed, all that has changed.
+All that has changed.
 A new community centre was built around a year ago within walking distance of the informal settlement.
 It houses a nursery, a large playground, a classroom with computers, a kitchen and an office.
+Besides children from the informal settlement, children and young people from surrounding villages also come to the community centre.
+They get lunch, receive help with homework and can take part in learning programmes and group courses.

 “At the community centre, children receive one-to-one support with their learning.
 This boosts their self-confidence and is fun,” says Emma Rutherford.
 She is the director of Jika Uluntu, SolidarMed’s local partner organisation, which is implementing the project.
 Martin Ramsauer

 The community centre has really struck a chord.
 “The need for support with homework in particular is huge,” explains Emma Rutherford.
 She is the director of Jika Uluntu, SolidarMed’s local partner organisation, which is implementing the project.
-“Even in primary school, children get a lot of homework but many parents lack the ability or the knowledge to help their children.
+“Even in primary school, children get a lot of homework but many parents are lacking the ability or the knowledge to help their children.
 At the community centre, children receive one-to-one support with their learning.
 This boosts their self-confidence and is fun,” says Emma Rutherford.

 Parents benefit too

-Emma Rutherford goes on to say that the centre in general is a huge relief for parents: “they have the peace of mind that their children are in safe hands after school and are doing their homework.
+She goes on to say that the centre in general is a huge relief for parents: “they have the peace of mind that their children are in safe hands after school and are doing their homework.
 Otherwise, many would be left to their own devices while their parents work or look for work.”

-SolidarMed also delivers targeted support to adults.
+Crucial to the children’s physical and mental wellbeing is also the situation of their caregivers.
+SolidarMed therefore also delivers targeted support to adults.
 In the informal settlement Gonubie Farmers Hall and in the immediate surroundings, social workers regularly visit some 130 households.
 They advise adults about health, parenting and looking for work.
-They also help them fill out and submit documents, for example to apply for child benefits from the government.
-This also helps the children’s physical and mental wellbeing and gives them a chance for a better future despite difficult circumstances.
+They also help them fill out and submit documents, for example to apply for child benefit from the government.

 You can find the full article in the March edition of our Focus magazine